msank00/msank00.github.io/_posts/2019-07-28-blog_201_DL_papers.md

 ---
 layout: post
-title:  "Blog 201: DL Papers"
+title:  "Blog 201: Deep Learning Papers"
 date:   2019-07-28 00:11:31 +0530
 categories: jekyll update
 mathjax: true
 ---

+1. TOC
+{:toc}
+---

-# List of papers - you must read
+List of papers - you must read

-### Dropout: A Simple Way to Prevent Neural Networks from Overfitting
+# Dropout: A Simple Way to Prevent Neural Networks from Overfitting

 **Summary:** Deep neural nets with a large number of parameters are very powerful machine learning systems.
 However, overfitting is a serious problem in such networks.
 Large networks are also slow to use, making it difficult to deal with overfitting by combining the predictions of many